erikzwart/molgenis-py-force-transform/README.md

 ### Upload to MOLGENIS EMX2

 Examples without repeated measures (or any data) should load into MOLGENIS (Example file 1,3 and 4).
 Repeated measures (Example file 2) are transformed to EMX2 but **not** compatible yet, import into MOLGENIS will fail.
+Example 5 should fail.

 ### Issues